browserengineering/book/book/http.md

 ```

 There are a few things to be careful of here.
 First, it's important to
 have the letter "b" before the string.
-Next, it\'s very important to
+Next, it's very important to
 use `\r\n` instead of `\n` for newlines.
 And finally, it's essential
 that you put *two* newlines `\r\n` at the end, so that you send that
 blank line at the end of the request.
 If you forget that, the other
-computer will keep waiting on you to send that newline, and you\'ll
+computer will keep waiting on you to send that newline, and you'll
 keep waiting on its response.
 Computers are dumb.

 ::: {.quirk}
 Time for a Python quirk.
-When you send data, it\'s important to
+When you send data, it's important to
 remember that you are sending raw bits and bytes; they could form text
 or an image or video.
-That\'s why here I have a letter `b` in front of
+That's why here I have a letter `b` in front of
 the string of data: that tells Python that I mean the bits and bytes
 that represent the text I typed in, not the text itself.
 You can
 also see this in the type changing from `str` to  `bytes`: